ReturnInfinity/BareMetal/doc/Kernel API.md

 	- out rax: The mac address
 8. mem_get_free
 	- Returns the number of 2 MiB pages that are available
-	- out rcx: Number of pages
+	- out rax: Number of pages
 9. smp_numcores
 	- Returns the number of cores in this computer
-	- out rcx: The number of cores
+	- out rax: The number of cores
 10. smp_queuelen
 	- Returns the number of items in the processing queue
 	- out rax: Number of items in processing queue